Frontex: 2016–present

 On 4 December 2019, a regulation amending the mandate of the European Border and Coast Guard Agency (Regulation 2019/1896) entered into force.
 The revised regulation gave the Agency a broader mandate by extending its powers in the following five areas: standing corps, EUROSUR, return operations, antenna offices, and extended cooperation with the third countries.
 Ever since Frontex was transformed into the Agency in 2016, the broader mandate has been deemed controversial, and the issue of whether the EU or the member state were competent in border management has also been a matter of debate.
 While announcing the future of Frontex during his State of the Union speech in 2015, the then European Commission President Jean-Claude Juncker called for "a more efficient" border management and stated that "there is not enough Europe in this Union and there is not enough union in this Union."
 Although the member states still retain the primary responsibility for border management, the Agency now has a broader mandate to initiate its own operations.
 Hence, with the growing executive powers of the Agency, the EU has a stronger role in the issue of border management.
 However, concerns regarding human rights violations are still being voiced, in particular, due to the broader executive powers of the Agency under the revised regulation.

 The present agency is not a new body.
 It does not replace Frontex and it retains the same legal personality.
 What the Commission draft Regulation aims to do is to strengthen the mandate of the EU border agency, to increase its competences and to better equip it to carry out its operational activities.
 The new tasks and responsibilities of the Agency need to be reflected by its new name.

 It coordinates its work alongside the European Fisheries Control Agency and European Maritime Safety Agency with regard to coastguard functions.
 The permanent staff of the Agency was more than doubled between 2015 and 2020.

 Agency-led operations

 2006 Poseidon

-"Joint Operation Poseidon" began on 2006, after Greece asked for surveillance by Frontex of the country's sea and land borders between the EU-member Greece and Turkey.
+"Joint Operation Poseidon" began in 2006, after Greece asked for surveillance by Frontex of the country's sea and land borders between the EU-member Greece and Turkey.
 The Joint Operation is divided into two branches, the Poseidon Sea Operation which oversees the sea borders of the EU with Turkey in the Mediterranean and Aegean seas, and the Poseidon Land Operation which oversees the southeastern land border of the EU with Turkey on the Evros river.
 The operation turned permanent and has been expanded subsequently on the year 2011.
 Near the end of 2015 this operation was replaced by Poseidon Rapid Intervention.